Assistance for Sexual Assault Victims at Penn State DuBois

 - Call 911 for immediate assistance

-- Go directly to DuBois Regional Medical Center located at 145 Hospital Avenue, DuBois, PA 15801.
+- Go directly to Penn Highlands of DuBois (formerly DuBois Regional Medical Center) located at 145 Hospital Avenue, DuBois, PA 15801.
 Sexual Assault Nurses are available to assist victims of sexual assault.

 - Contact Student Affairs at (814) 375-4766 or Health Services (814) 375 - 4765.